 By: Tom Franclemont | Macros Inc. Coach

+How frequently do you jump on the scale?
+Daily, weekly, maybe only monthly?
 Or perhaps you think it’s best to ditch the scale altogether.
 Before you do that, let’s discuss what the scale does and how to make it a useful tool for reaching your goals.

-Your body contains a certain amount of mass and that mass would be unchanged whether you were measuring it here on Earth, on the moon, or on another planet.
+It’s important to remember that a scale is an instrument for measuring weight, not mass.
+What is the difference?
+Gravity!
+Your body contains a certain amount of mass, and that mass would be unchanged whether you were measuring it here on Earth, on the moon, or on another planet.
 However, the scale is measuring your weight, which is the relative heaviness of that mass with the forces of gravity acting upon it.

+Ok, why the lecture on mass versus weight?
+Well, many people are interested in weight loss, but since decreasing weight requires either reducing gravity or reducing mass, we actually are seeking to lose mass.
 Not all of the mass in our body is mass that we want to lose though.
 Your body mass includes a combination of your organs, bones, muscle tissue, fat tissue, the contents of your digestive tract, bodily fluids, and more.
 All of these are represented by the number you see on the scale.

 One of the components that has the largest impact on the scale is water weight.
 Have you ever lifted up a gallon of water?
 It isn’t light.
 For our friends using the metric system, it’s an easy calculation.
-One gallon of water is equivalent to 3.785 liters and for water, 1 liter of volume weighs 1 kilogram, so 3.785L = 3.785 kg.
+One gallon of water is equivalent to 3.785 liters, and for water, 1 liter of volume weighs 1 kilogram, so 3.785L = 3.785 kg.
 Putting that into imperial measurements, 1 gallon of water weighs approximately 8.3 lbs.

 Why does that matter so much?
 Water composes about 60-65% of an adult male’s body weight and about 50-55% for an adult female (1).
 When you realize that a 200 lb adult male has roughly 14-15 gallons of water in his cells and tissues at any given time, then you can see why water weight is such a big deal.